 This is the big one: Shipping an online car purchased from someone on the opposite coast can mean a trip of 2,500 to 3,500 miles.
 This is where hiring a seasoned auto transport team to handle shipping really pays off.

 Brokers and their approved carriers know the best ways to optimize your shipment for fast, safe, and affordable delivery.
-They also know the best routes to get cars quickly to buyers, and you won’t have to pay for gas, snacks, rest stops, or accidents.
+They also know the best routes to get cars quickly to buyers.
+Also, you won’t have to pay for gas, snacks, rest stops, or accidents.
 All of those are typical expenses on an extended road trip, and they can soon dispel the myth of personally handled shipping being the cheaper option.

 Cross-country delivery offers the same auto transport options we mentioned above (open, enclosed, and flatbed), but enclosed transport is the best way to go when your online purchase is going long-distance.
 Closed transport trucks protect cars against the elements, cushion against accidents, guard against theft, and shield them against on-road debris.